esp8266/Arduino/cores/esp8266/umm_malloc/README.md

 its possible to insert and delete blocks in constant time.
 This memory manager keeps track of both free and used blocks in a doubly linked list.

-Most memory managers use some kind of list structure made up of pointers to keep track of used - and sometimes free - blocks of memory.
+Most memory managers use a list structure made up of pointers to keep track of used - and sometimes free - blocks of memory.
 In an embedded system, this can get pretty expensive as each pointer can use up to 32 bits.

-In most embedded systems there is no need for managing large blocks of memory dynamically, so a full 32 bit pointer based data structure for the free and used block lists is wasteful.
+In most embedded systems there is no need for managing a large quantity of memory block dynamically, so a full 32 bit pointer based data structure for the free and used block lists is wasteful.
 A block of memory on the free list would use 16 bytes just for the pointers!

-This memory management library sees the malloc heap as an array of blocks, and uses block numbers to keep track of locations.
+This memory management library sees the heap as an array of blocks, and uses block numbers to keep track of locations.
 The block numbers are 15 bits - which allows for up to 32767 blocks of memory.
 The high order bit marks a block as being either free or in use, which will be explained